They say that the most noticeable item a man wears can be found on his feet.

 - Leather jacket – This casual staple for menswear jacks pair really well with double monk straps.
 Specifically, a black leather jacket and black double monk strap shoes work really well together.
 A great option if you want to wear black yet not seem formal.

 The key for all combinations is coordination and ensuring the color matches with your hair and skin tone.
 If you can nail this then the options are endless.

-Overall, the double monk strap is a beautiful shoe and one of my personal favorites.
+Overall, the double monk strap is a beautiful shoe that's an easy style upgrade for men and one of my personal favorites.
 It is my go to piece when I am pondering what to wear on short notice.

-If you haven’t already, I would highly advice you include a few pairs for yourself.
+If you haven’t already, I would highly advise you include a few pairs for yourself.
 Trust me, you will be glad you did!